 Magnetic bead antibody binding and attachment chemistry

 There are two main methods of binding antibodies to magnetic beads: covalent bonds and noncovalent bonds.
-Examples of non-covalent attachment methods are streptavidin-biotin affinity and protein A/G. Magnetic beads of both types are available.
-The downfall of streptavidin beads is that the antibody must be pre-conjugated with biotin before incubating with beads.
-Protein A/G is an attractive option because these proteins bind most IgG antibodies.
+Streptavidin-biotin and protein A/G are examples of the latter.
+In the streptavidin beads, the antibody must be pre-conjugated with biotin before incubating with beads.
+Protein A/G is an attractive option as these proteins bind most IgG antibodies.

-Covalent attachment chemistry is another nice method for creating magnetic bead antibody conjugates.
-The benefit of these methods is that the attachment is irreversible.
-When working with antibodies or any protein, the most common attachment point is amine groups.
-Carboxyl and sulfhydryl groups are also used, but less often.
-Here are four of the most common magnetic bead coatings:
+Covalent attachment chemistry is another method for creating magnetic bead antibody conjugates.
+The benefit of this method is that the attachment is irreversible.
+When working with antibodies or any protein, the most common attachment point is amine groups followed by carboxyl and sulfhydryl groups less often.
+The four most common magnetic bead coatings are as following:

 Uses for magnetic beads antibody conjugation

 The most common uses for antibody-conjugated magnetic beads include mostly immunoassay and immunoprecipitation tests and less commonly magnetic cell sorting.
 Magnetic cell sorting requires magnetic beads conjugated with antibodies that are able to recognize specific cell surface receptors.
 These receptors are chosen as they are unique to the target cell type.
 As an example, if the target cell is a T-cell, then the magnetic beads will have antibodies toward CD4 or CD8.
 This would be a fairly general enrichment of T-cells.
 From here, additional magnetic sorting rounds can be completed with more specific antibodies to enrich a particular subpopulation of T-cells to match the goals of the study.